 Kipsang, 31, took 15 seconds off his compatriot Patrick Makau’s mark of 2:03:38, set in the same race two years ago.

-Berlin’s cachet of possessing the fastest Marathon course in the world has again been emphasised.
-This is the ninth World record in the German capital and the eighth in the last 15 years.
+Berlin’s cachet of possessing the fastest marathon course in the world has again been emphasised.
+This is the ninth world record in the German capital and the eighth in the past 15 years.

-"This is a dream come true; 10 years ago, I watched Paul Tergat break the World record in Berlin, and now I have achieved the dream.
-I felt strong, so I attacked at 35k, because the pace had become a little too slow.
+"This is a dream come true; 10 years ago, I watched Paul Tergat break the world record in Berlin, and now I have achieved the dream.
+I felt strong, so I attacked at 35km, because the pace had become a little too slow.

 "If I prepare very well, and with the same shape (I can go faster).
 Today there was a lot of wind, I was really fighting.
 Looking at my Marathon progress and career so far, I still think I have the potential to run faster.
 Anything under 2:03:23 would do," he added.